 Perhaps your teenager is now old enough to learn to drive.
 The state you live in goes by age, not maturity.
 You are the one who has to use good judgment.
 You have to take it slow and easy and let your teen know, that driving is a privilege and not a right.
 Abusing that privilege will result in major consequences.
 BE SURE TO KEEP THE LINK

-Study, study, and study
+1. Study, study, and study

-Select the right driving instructor
+2. Select the right driving instructor

 Depending on where you live, you could be required to take a certain number of classes before you can apply for a license.
-Be sure you understand what is required and find an instructor that wants to work with you.
+Be sure you understand what is required and find an instructor who wants to work with you.
 If you take the tests and fail, you may have to pay for the driver’s classes again.
 You will save a lot of money if you find the right person to teach you and you do not have to add time to get extra help.

 3. Plan your lessons to Double-up your classes

-Get your full lesson – no second driver
+4. Get your full lesson – no second driver

-Practice with a licensed adult in your family
+5. Practice with a licensed adult in your family

 Often you can save money by being added as a learner on someone else’s policy.
 Ask your agent how long you can keep the insurance that is a lower rate.

-Ask about a cheaper time to take the tests.
+7. Ask about a cheaper time to take the tests.

 Often times you can get a discount by scheduling your test midweek.
 The busy weekends are prime time, and they charge a bit more to test learners.